 What have you been up to since the movie ended?
 Any new movie in the works?
 Are you inking major motion picture deals?

 I actually just got back from a five-month trip through Africa and will spend the summer and fall editing “One Day in Africa,” a documentary following five or six Africans from different backgrounds on one day in their life.
 There’s a rural farmer, an expecting mother, a college student, etc. I hope to show a side of life in Africa that is more complex than the “look how bad it is” or “look how hopeful it is” variety we tend to see so often.

 The movie leaves off in mid-2007 after the Paris premiere.
 Have you talked to any of the “co-stars” since then?

 I think that’s true to an extent but Facebook certainly allows you to stay in touch and keep tabs on people easier.
-In the beginning, I tried to stay in touch with everyone but as you travel you begin to recognize that’s not desirable and get better at picking who’s more than just a “five hour friend.”
-How has A Map for Saturday changed your life?
+In the beginning, I tried to stay in touch with everyone but as you travel you begin to recognize that’s not desirable.
+Anyways, how has A Map for Saturday changed your life?

 Hmm, that’s an interesting question that I don’t think I’ve been asked before.
 I said before how the trip changed my life by making me appreciate the joys of free time.
 But it’s been the success of the documentary that has allowed me to stay out of an office the last two years.
 So I guess A Map for Saturday has changed my life by giving me the freedom to live the life I want to live.

-Well there are a lot of ways to make a living while you’re away, its useful to think a bit more broadly than “travel writer” or “photographer” because everyone wants those jobs and there aren’t many of them.
-Many of us though have jobs where we can work our butt off for four or five months and then have enough cash to travel on a tight budget the rest of the year.
+Well, there are a lot of ways to make a living while you’re away, it’s useful to think a bit more broadly than “travel writer” or “travel photographer” because everyone wants those jobs and there aren’t many of them.
+Many of us though have jobs where we can work our butt off for four or five months and then have enough cash to travel on a tight budget for the rest of the year.